 Shell Material: 0.8oz 10-denier 100% recycled nylon ripstop

 Best Affordable Jacket

 UK-based Rab Equipment is a mountaineering brand to its core, but that doesn’t mean its innovative technical outerwear can’t be leveraged for use closer to sea level.
-The Xenon X is the brand’s premier synthetic insulated jacket and it’s dead simple.
-It’s an insulated jacket with a water resistant shell and that’s it.
-But it’s also one of the warmest jackets we tested thanks to a hefty serving of Primaloft Gold.
+The Xenon is the brand’s premier synthetic insulated jacket and it’s dead simple.
+It’s an insulated jacket with a water-resistant shell and that’s it.
+Well, almost it — the Xenon does have two hand pockets and an interior chest pocket, into which it can stuff away.
+Still, it’s also one of the warmer jackets we tested thanks to a hefty serving of Rab's Stratus insulation.
 The fit can be a bit boxy if wearing on its own, but if you tend to layer over a fleece or other bulky base and midlayers, go true to size.

 Another great, budget-friendly jacket to consider is L.L.Bean's PrimaLoft Packaway Jacket ($169), which has a more traditional quilted look than the Xenon.

 Fill Material: Stratus (recycled polyester)

 Shell Material: Atmost ripstop

 Waterproofing: DWR finish